We flew from Helsinki to Stockholm on GetJet Airlines. Read from the review, if we are ready to board the airline again.

 Is GetJet Airlines Safe?

 Oftentimes, the first question that comes to mind is: ¨Is GetJet Airlines safe?¨ Unfortunately, no one can answer, but we can give some background details.

 It is impossible to evaluate statistically if GetJet is safe.
-GetJet is a young airline and it has only a few aircraft so there are not enough statistical data to make reliable evaluations.
-The airline has not had any fatal accidents which is absolutely a good thing.
+GetJet is a young airline and it has only a few aircraft so there is not enough statistical data to make reliable evaluations.
+The airline has not had any fatal accidents which is a good thing.
 But it does not prove that the airline is safe.

 On the other hand, many good airlines like Norwegian and Finnair are using GetJet's services.
 We bet GetJet's clients have high safety requirements.
 Most likely, GetJet does everything to meet these standards.